ooni/spec/backends/bk-005-ooni-run-v2.md

   // (optional) `map` of translations to language codes for the name "name_intl": {
-    "it": "Il nome del test in italiano",
+    "it": "Il nome dello OONI Run link in italiano", },
-  },

   // TODO: recommend a maximum length for this field